Brianna is a full-time writer, blogger, and editor. Her specialty is all things scary. Travel with her to some truly haunting destinations!

 Sit Back and Enjoy the Ride

 We're driving.
-We have left the city and are now into a serene, scenic part of Southern Virginia.
-We enter into Wythe County, a small and tight-knit community of about only 500 residents, located in the hills is Max Meadows, Virginia.
+We have left the city and are now in a serene, scenic part of Southern Virginia.
+We enter Wythe County, a small and tight-knit community of about only 500 residents, located in the hills is Max Meadows, Virginia.
 We turn onto a long, gravel road traveling slowly into deer-filled woods; we pass flowing streams and an abandoned mill.
 Finally, we have reached our destination—a massive, beautiful antebellum mansion perched on a scenic hilltop awaits us.
-But, this beautifully crafted estate houses a lot of secrets . . . and some long deceased guests.
+But, this beautifully crafted estate houses a lot of secrets . . . and some long-deceased guests.
 Are you ready for a tour through time?

-Built on 11,000 square feet of property, Major Graham Mansion (also been known to be called Cedar Run Farm) gets its name from a civil war hero and past owner, Major David Graham.
-Born in 1838, he served as Lieutenant in the Civil War.
+Built on 11,000 square feet of property, Major Graham Mansion (also called Cedar Run Farm) gets its name from a civil war hero and past owner, Major David Graham.
+Born in 1838, he served as a Lieutenant in the Civil War.
 Major Graham lived in this historic estate all his life as the mansion was actually built by his father, Squire David Graham.
 Squire David, an Irish immigrant, purchased the parcel of land from John Baker in 1826.
-John Baker was the son of Joseph Baker who originally owned the land and built a small cabin in 1785.
+John Baker was the son of Joseph Baker, who originally owned the land and built a small cabin in 1785.
 According to court records, Joseph Baker's two slaves murdered him by taking an ax and slicing his head clean open right down the middle and then throwing his body into a vat of moonshine.
 The two slaves, Bob and Sam, were eventually hanged on the property for the crime.
 Their ghosts have been continuously reported wandering around the grounds where they were hanged.
-That was the start of this mansions dark history and hauntings as the mansion was built around Joseph Baker's original cabin.
-Squire David married his wife, Martha Bell Pierce in 1835 and began the building for what would eventually become the famous Major Graham Mansion.
+That was the start of this mansion's dark history and hauntings as the mansion was built around Joseph Baker's original cabin.
+Squire David married his wife, Martha Bell Pierce, in 1835 and began the building of what would eventually become the famous Major Graham Mansion.
 They had eight children, with Major Graham eventually inheriting the mansion.

-So how does a family come to build and own such a prominent, and massive property?
-The Grahams were very wealthy in part to owning many other properties, including thousands of acres of land, a mill, a general store, 12 Iron forges and furnaces.
+So how does a family come to build and own such a prominent and massive property?
+The Grahams were very wealthy in part to owning many other properties, including thousands of acres of land, a mill, a general store, 12 Iron forges, and furnaces.
 Squire David also had part ownership of local mines.
 When he died, Major Graham inherited his properties and businesses as well.
-Apart from his inheritance, he also invested and governed several mining and manufacturing companies of his own.
+Apart from his inheritance, he also invested in and governed several mining and manufacturing companies of his own.
 Major Graham married Nancy Montgomery Tate in 1868 and also birthed eight children before he died in 1898.

 Many renovations, additions, deaths, tragedies, mental illnesses, and secrets have happened over the hundreds of years Major Graham Mansion has existed.
 It has seen its share of owners as well.
-Current owner since 1989, Josiah Cephas Weaver, has maintained the property with the direct intention of preservation of the mansion and it's history and heritage.
+The current owner since 1989, Josiah Cephas Weaver, has maintained the property with the direct intention of preservation of the mansion and its history and heritage.
 He also hosts many events at the Cedar Run mansion throughout the year, with the most popular events held during the fall months.
 Those events include haunted attractions, music festivals, and ghost tours.

 A Look Inside the Magnificent Mansion

 This massive antebellum mansion was built in four sections from 1840 through 1890.
-The mansion itself has three floors and 25 rooms, but has many outbuildings as well on the property.
+The mansion itself has three floors and 25 rooms but has many outbuildings as well on the property.
 Some outbuildings have been lost over the years, some are original, and some renovated.
-As of now, they have an outbuilding to the left of the front porch of the mansion which served as the wash house and has the original fire pit, chimney, boiling cauldron, drain, and rinse basin.
-The outbuilding directly behind the main mansion's kitchen, was the summer kitchen and slaves' quarters.
+As of now, they have an outbuilding to the left of the front porch of the mansion, which served as the wash house and has the original fire pit, chimney, boiling cauldron, drain, and rinse basin.
+The outbuilding directly behind the main mansion's kitchen was the summer kitchen and slaves' quarters.
 There was also a "winter's kitchen" that was located in the basement.
 Other outbuildings include a contributing office commissary, a spring house, and two barns.
-Just a few steps away from the mansion is also Squire David's General Store which attracted many wagon road travellers headed west in its day.
+Just a few steps away from the mansion is also Squire David's General Store which attracted many wagon road travelers headed west in its day.

-Major Graham Mansion is surrounded by hills and forests which makes a very picturesque, chilling, yet beautiful scene.
-It's architectural work is reflective of a more Charleston influence and the exquisite woodwork inside and outside the home and rope trim around the doors add to the mystique of the mansion.
+Major Graham Mansion is surrounded by hills and forests, which makes a very picturesque, chilling, yet beautiful scene.
+Its architectural work is reflective of a more Charleston influence, and the exquisite woodwork inside and outside the home and rope trim around the doors add to the mystique of the mansion.
 Throughout the mansion, you will find original mahogany mantles as well as decorative and functional radiators.
 The woodwork on the rear staircase is also original and zig zags from the main floor to the third floor.
-The living room opens directly into the dining room with floor to ceiling oak doors and are the two most massive rooms in the home.
+The living room opens directly into the dining room with floor-to-ceiling oak doors and are the two most massive rooms in the home.
 Around the outside of the mansion, you can find original herringbone brick walkways.

-During the period Major Graham owned the mansion, he added a Mansard roof, a tower and dormers.
+During the period Major Graham owned the mansion, he added a Mansard roof, a tower, and dormers.
 It was then that he also added the beautiful Victorian porches that overlook Cedar Run Creek.

 - Clara's Room: Of all the rooms in the house, this one seems to have the most attraction, activity, and the worst tragedy.
 The room is located directly above the Hearth room and was actually used as a classroom.
 Clara is said to have been a little girl orphaned by The Civil War.
 She was then "secretly" adopted by Major Graham's younger sister Bettie.
 She was kept in Bettie's and other younger sister Emily's room.
-It is believed the sisters tortured the poor, young girl for several years before she was ever discovered!
+It is believed the sisters tortured the poor young girl for several years before she was ever discovered!
 After coming down with either Tuberculosis or Pneumonia one winter, Clara died.
-The sister's reportedly wrapped Clara's body in bedsheets and then hid her in a closet until the winter was over and the ground no longer frozen, where they proceeded to bury her in a shallow grave on the property.
+The sisters reportedly wrapped Clara's body in bedsheets and then hid her in a closet until the winter was over and the ground no longer frozen, where they proceeded to bury her in a shallow grave on the property.
 The grave is supposedly just beyond one of the barns on top of a hill.
-Bettie, who's real name was Elizabeth Ann Graham, kept a diary which is now published and kept at the University of Virginia in Charlottesville.
+Bettie, whose real name was Elizabeth Ann Graham, kept a diary that is now published and kept at the University of Virginia in Charlottesville.
 Clara is the most active spirit in the home, especially if given a ball to play with.

 - Martha' s Room: There has been a lot of controversy surrounding the story of Martha Bell Pierce, the wife of original owner Squire David.
-Many believe that Squire David was not only an alcoholic, but a mean and nasty alcoholic at that.
+Many believe that Squire David was not only an alcoholic but a mean and nasty alcoholic at that.
 Martha suffered through many years of depression and mental illness, probably because of Squire David.
-Martha would have crazy fits which drove Squire David to lock Martha up in a room for long, undisclosed amounts of time.
-Where is the proof to this?
+Martha would have crazy fits, which drove Squire David to lock Martha up in a room for long, undisclosed amounts of time.
+Where is the proof of this?
 All over the mansion!
 In several rooms of the house, you will find walls and windows where Martha carved the date and her initials.
 The dates are believed to be when Squire David had locked her up.
-In the infamous Martha's Room is where you will find an actual window etching dated February 24th, 1864 with her initials and signature.
+In the infamous Martha's Room is where you will find an actual window etching dated February 24th, 1864, with her initials and signature.
 Martha's spirit is believed to haunt the mansion and pull pranks on guests.

-Reported Hauntings and Paranormal Investigations
+Hauntings and Paranormal Investigations at Major Graham Mansion

-Visitors have become so captivated by this place and it's easy to see why.
+Visitors have become so captivated by this place, and it's easy to see why.
 Paranormal investigators have been coming to this place for quite a long time and they come often.
 The reason being is the many accounts of activity and entities seen and heard here by eyewitnesses.
 Here are some of them:

 - A child has been heard saying "What's Your Name?" near the Confederate's Room.